syncfusion-content/uwp-docs/uwp/Add-Syncfusion-Controls.md

 ## Through Code-Behind

-Syncfusion&reg; UI for UWP can added at runtime using C# / VB.
+Syncfusion UI for UWP can added at runtime using C# / VB.
 The following steps helps to add required Essential UWP control through code.
 For example: SfTextBoxExt.

 1.Create a Universal Windows Platform project in Visual Studio and refer to the following assemblies.